The Doors (film): Casting

-Principal photography
+Filming

 With a budget set at $32 million, The Doors was filmed over 13 weeks, predominantly in and around Los Angeles, California; Paris, France; New York City, New York; and the Mojave Desert.
-Stone originally hired Paula Abdul to choreograph the film's concert scenes, who dropped out of the project because she did not understand Morrison's on-stage actions and was not familiar with the time period.
+Stone originally hired Paula Abdul to choreograph the film's concert scenes.
+She dropped out of the project because she did not understand Morrison's on-stage actions and was not familiar with the time period.
 Abdul recommended Bill and Jacqui Landrum, who watched hours of concert footage before working with Kilmer and got him to do dance exercises to loosen up his upper body and jumping routines to develop his stamina.

 During the concert scenes, Kilmer did his own singing, performing over the Doors' master tapes without Morrison's lead vocals, avoiding lip-synching.
-Kilmer's endurance was put to the test during the concert sequences, which took several days to film, with Stone stating "his voice would start to deteriorate after two or three takes.
-We had to take that into consideration".
+Kilmer shared his audition tape, his preparation and some behind-the-scenes footage of the film in the 2021 documentary Val.
+Kilmer's endurance was put to the test during the concert sequences, which took several days to film, with Stone stating, "His voice would start to deteriorate after two or three takes.
+We had to take that into consideration."
 One sequence, filmed inside the Whisky a Go Go, proved to be more difficult than others due to all the smoke and sweat, a result of the body heat and intense camera lights.
-"The End" sequence took five days to shoot, spanning 24 takes for Stone to get what he wanted, after which Kilmer was completely exhausted.
+"The End" sequence took five days to shoot, after which Kilmer was completely exhausted.
+Kilmer and Ryan were picking glass out of their knees between takes while filming one of their characters' fight scenes, Kilmer recalled: "How we dealt with it was just with a lot of humor and sensitivity.
+We were very dependent on each other in that sensitive state which you have to live in when you're inside someone else's life."

+Kilmer described the film saying; "Ultimately, the movie isn't about the '60s.
+It isn't about the Doors.
+It isn't even about Jim Morrison.
+It's about fame.
+That's the line that Oliver chose to hang it on.
+In my feeble way, I've been trying not to suffer those pains."
+Kilmer was so immersed into the role of Jim Morrison that he had to go to therapy after he finished filming in order to recover properly.

 Controversy arose during filming when a memo linked to Kilmer circulated among cast and crew members, listing rules of how the actor was to be treated for the duration of principal photography.
 These provisions forbade people to approach him on set without good reason, address him by his own name while he was in character or stare at him on set.
-An upset Stone contacted Kilmer's agent and the actor claimed it was all a huge misunderstanding and that the memo was for his own people and not the film crew.
+An upset Stone contacted Kilmer's agent and the actor claimed it was a misunderstanding and that the memo was for his own people and not the film crew.